CuTeGen: An LLM-Based Agentic Framework for Generation and Optimization of High-Performance GPU Kernels using CuTe: Method

 \paragraph{Repair Stage.} Following diagnosis, the model generates \emph{structured patch edits} that repair the implementation.
 Rather than regenerating the entire kernel, the model proposes localized modifications in a constrained patch format (e.g., line-level insertions, deletions, or replacements), which are then applied directly to the existing code.
 This staged design encourages the model to first reason explicitly about the source of failure before proposing edits, leading to more targeted and coherent fixes.
 Constraining the repair process to localized patches further preserves valid portions of the existing kernel, avoids unnecessary large-scale rewrites, and helps retain performance-relevant design choices while resolving correctness issues.

-Once a kernel passes compilation and correctness validation, the optimization component is invoked to improve performance.
+Once a kernel passes compilation and correctness validation, the optimization stage is invoked to improve performance.
 Subsequent optimization steps may again introduce correctness issues, in which case the same execution, validation, and debugging loop is re-entered.
-This alternating process ensures that performance improvements are built on functionally correct implementations while maintaining the integrity of the original kernel design.
+This alternating process ensures that performance improvements are built on functionally correct implementations.